glynawe/Vanilla/vanilla.md

 `len(a, 0)` is the length of the first dimension of array `a`.

-`as` may raise an runtime error if its argument value are outside its return type's range. `fits` can be used to determine if that will happen.
-How runtime errors are handled is implementation-dependant behaviour.
+`as` may raise a runtime error if its argument value ie outside its return type's range. `fits` can be used to determine if that will happen.
+How runtime errors are handled is implementation-dependent behaviour.

 ### Bit Manipulation Functions